Penalized Ensemble Kalman Filters for High Dimensional Non-linear Systems: Penalized Ensemble Kalman Filter

 \subsection{Implications on the Kalman Gain Matrix}

-The only estimated randomness in the EnKF occurs in the ensemble update step, which is a linear function of the Kalman gain matrix.
-So, having an accurate estimator of the true Kalman gain matrix $\mat{K}$ will ensure that the algorithm performs well.
-And, because the true Kalman gain matrix inherits many of the properties of the forecast covariance matrix $\mat{P}^f $, our modified Kalman gain matrix $ \tilde{\mat{K}} $ will benefit from many of the nice properties of our forecast covariance estimator $ \tilde{\mat{P}}^f $.
+The observations $\mat{D}_t$ come into the EnKF through the ensemble update (step 4 of Algorithm \ref{penkf_alg}), which depends linearly on the Kalman gain matrix $\mat{K}$.
+So, having an accurate estimator of the true Kalman gain matrix $\mat{K}$ will ensure that data is properly merged into the ensemble.
+Since the true Kalman gain matrix inherits many of the properties of the forecast covariance matrix $\mat{P}^f $, in view of the relation in step 3 of Algorithm \ref{penkf_alg}, the accuracy of our modified Kalman gain matrix $ \tilde{\mat{K}} $ will depend strongly on the accuracy of the forecast covariance estimator $ \tilde{\mat{P}}^f $.

-How good of an estimator we can get for the forecast covariance matrix $\mat{P}^f$ will of course depend on its structure.
-If it is close to singular or contains lots of entries with magnitudes smaller than the noise level, it will be always be difficult to estimate.
-So for the following theorem, we assume that the forecast covariance matrix is well-behaved.
-This means that it satisfies the standard regularity conditions (incoherence, bounded eigenvalue, sparsity, sign consistency and monotonicity of the tail function) found in many places including \cite{ravikumar2011high, jankova2015confidence} and also defined in the appendix.
+The quality of the estimated forecast covariance matrix $ \tilde{\mat{P}}^f $ will depend on the structure of the true unknown forecast matrix $\mat{P}^f $.
+If $\mat{P}^f $ is close to singular or contains many entries with magnitudes smaller than the root mean square noise level, it will be difficult to accurately estimate.
+In the following theorem, we assume that the forecast covariance matrix is well-behaved in the sense that it satisfies standard regularity conditions (incoherence, bounded eigenvalue, sparsity, sign consistency and monotonicity of the tail function) found in \cite{ravikumar2011high, jankova2015confidence}, which are defined in the appendix.
+Additionally, the rate at which the estimator converges depends on the distribution of the ensemble members.
+For example, if the ensemble members follow a light tailed distribution, more specifically a sub-Gaussian distribution \cite{vershynin2018high} , the estimator will typically have a faster rate of convergence than if the ensemble follows a heavy tailed distribution.